What is in this leaflet

 Keep this leaflet.
 You may need to read it again.

 Afluria® Quad vaccine helps prevent influenza, often called “the flu”.
 Influenza is caused by infection with specific influenza viruses.
 New types of influenza viruses can appear each year.
 Afluria® Quad vaccine contains fragments of four different types of influenza virus.
 Each year the Australian Influenza Vaccine Committee decides which four types of viruses are most suitable to include in the vaccine.

 The virus in the vaccine has been killed.
-Therefore the vaccine cannot give you “the flu”.
+Therefore the vaccine cannot give you or your child “the flu”.

-Note: the vaccine will not protect you from the other influenza viruses that Afluria® Quad vaccine does not contain.
+Note: the vaccine will not protect you or your child from the other influenza viruses that Afluria® Quad vaccine does not contain.

 Vaccination against influenza is recommended every year, for anyone wanting to lower their chance of catching influenza.

 Afluria® Quad vaccine works by causing your body to protect itself against infection by the influenza viruses, types A and B, that are in the vaccine.
 The vaccine stimulates the body to make substances, called antibodies.
 Antibodies fight the influenza virus.
 If you have been vaccinated, when you come into contact with the influenza viruses in the vaccine, your body is usually able quickly to destroy the virus.
 This prevents you from getting influenza.

 Your body takes a few weeks after vaccination to fully develop protection against the influenza virus.